gustavosouza1997/training-kit/README.md

 Ao contribuir para este repositório, você o faz sob as licenças acima.

-Traduzido com a versão gratuita do tradutor - DeepL.com

 ## Gustavo Alex de Souza edited this file in 09/22/25 and translated it to Brazilian Portuguese for his Software Engineering class